arthurgailes/RCapstone/README.md

 Read and clean data
 -------------------

-This loads the earthquake data used for the graphs
+This function loads and formats the earthquake data used for the graphs

 ``` r
 data <- RCapstone::eq_clean_data(RCapstone::NOAA)